pasqal-io/Pulser/CONTRIBUTING.md

 pip install -r requirements.txt
 ```

 - **Tests**: We use [pytest](https://docs.pytest.org/en/latest/) to run unit tests on our code.
 If your changes break existing tests, you'll have to update these tests accordingly.
-Additionally, we try to aim for 100% coverage over our code, although we do not enforce it.
-Try to cover all the new lines of code with simple tests, which should be placed in the`Pulser/pulser/tests` folder.
+Additionally, we aim for 100% coverage over our code.
+Try to cover all the new lines of code with simple tests, which should be placed in the `Pulser/pulser/tests` folder.
 To run all tests and check coverage, run:
     ```bash
-    pytest --cov
+    pytest --cov pulser
     ```
+All lines that are not meant to be tested must be tagged with `# pragma: no cover`.
+Use it sparingly,
+every decision to leave a line uncovered must be well justified.

 - **Style**: We use [flake8](https://flake8.pycqa.org/en/latest/) to enforce PEP8 style guidelines.
 To lint your code with `flake8`, simply run:
     ```bash
     flake8 .